 What is Phishing?

 Phishing is an illegal process where scammers try to get sensitive information such as usernames, passwords and credit card details by mimicking a reputable company such as Google, Facebook, Microsoft etc. They usually send an email pretending to be from auction sites, social networking sites or banks and payment gateways, if you are not aware of these scams it can be easy to think these are legitimate and send them your account details.

 Some phishing scams also request that you download a file which will install a virus that will corrupt your computer or access personal information such as bank details.
 These types of phishing scams are usually carried out through email and instant messenger and can be difficult to spot as a scam as they will have the companies brand and look in most ways like a legitimate and trustworthy source.

-Recently there have been a few phishing scams, most companies find out if someone is using there name and brand for a scam and will issue a warning, such as a facebook scam that has been discovered last week.
+Recently there have been a few phishing scams, most companies find out if someone is using their name and brand for a scam and will issue a warning.

-The facebook scam sent an email to users saying they needed to re set their password and had a zip file which contained a virus.
-Everyone in the SEO Creative team received this email so it may have come from a popular application, or third party to this application.
+Some facebook scams send an email to users saying they needed toresett their password and attach a zip file which contained a virus.
+Everyone in the Falkon Digital team received this email so it may have come from a popular application, or third party to this application.
 Facebook and Mashable issued a warning that this scam was going around and facebook users passed this warning on to all of their friends so hopefully this scam didn’t do too much damage.

 Another giant in the internet that has been used for a Phishing scam is Google, someone emailed a message to Google Adwords users explaining that Google were having problems displying ads, they then directed the user to another site to get this sorted.
 This is another way of scamming users, this scam even went so far as to use a Google domain but instead of Google.com it is google-vm.com but to the everyday internet user they probably wouldn’t notice this small detail.